Download the Food Law and Policy Clinic brochure here.

 The Food Law and Policy Clinic (FLPC) at Harvard Law School is the oldest food law clinical program in the United States.
 The FLPC was established in 2010 as a division of the Harvard Center for Health Law and Policy Innovation to address growing concerns about the health, environmental, and economic consequences of the laws and policies that structure the current U.S. food system.
 Under the supervision of FLPC attorneys, Harvard Law students get hands-on learning experience by conducting legal and policy research for individual and organizational clients working to increase access to healthy foods, prevent diet-related diseases such as obesity and type 2 diabetes, and assist small and sustainable farmers in breaking into new commercial markets.
 Students have the opportunity to develop a range of problem-solving, policy analysis, research and writing, oral communication, and leadership skills.

-In its first three years of operation, the FLPC has already trained 40 clinical students; served 25 clients and partners; and produced 15 major policy reports, along with many shorter legal briefs, fact sheets, and trainings.
+In its first few years of operation, the FLPC has already trained more than 50 clinical students; served 25 clients and partners; and produced 15 major policy reports, along with many shorter legal briefs, fact sheets, and trainings.
 Another 20-30 Harvard students work on food law and policy projects each year under the supervision of the FLPC through the Harvard Food Law Society, Harvard Law School Mississippi Delta Project, and various independent research projects.
+In addition, students from law schools and other degree programs across the country intern at the Clinic each summer.

 The FLPC also works closely with the joint Harvard Law School/Mississippi State University Delta Fellow, an attorney working in Mississippi on both grassroots and state-level advocacy and policy work aiming to improve public health and foster economic development, with a focus on the food system access to healthy food and sensible policies for small producers.